gardener/gardener/docs/extensions/conventions.md

   worker.gardener.cloud/system-components: "true"
 ```

-## How to create certificates/kubeconfigs for the shoot cluster?
+## How to create certificates for the shoot cluster?

-Gardener creates several certificate authorities (CA) that are used to create server/client certificates for various components.
+Gardener creates several certificate authorities (CA) that are used to create server certificates for various components.
 For example, the shoot's etcd has its own CA, the kube-aggregator has its own CA as well, and both are different to the actual cluster's CA.

-These CAs are stored as `Secret`s in the shoot namespace (see [this](https://github.com/gardener/gardener/blob/master/pkg/apis/core/v1beta1/constants/types_constants.go) for the actual names).
-Extension controllers may use them to create further certificates/kubeconfigs for potential other components they need to deploy to the seed or shoot.
-[These utility functions](https://github.com/gardener/gardener/tree/master/pkg/utils/secrets) should help with the creation and management.
+Extensions should do the same and generate dedicated CAs for their components (e.g. for signing a server certificate for cloud-controller-manager).
+They should not depend on the CA secrets managed by gardenlet.
+You can take a look at the [Secrets Management document](../development/secrets_management.md) for more details on how this can be achieved.